dllup markup language

 Where can I find an example of a dllup file?

-This documentation itself was written in dllup.
+This documentation itself was written in Markdown-flavoured dllup.

 The parser crashed.